abhijeetk/af-binder/docs/afb-binding-references.md

  * This call is made in the context of the request 'req'.
  * On completion, the function 'callback' is invoked with the
  * 'closure' given at call and two other parameters: 'iserror' and 'result'.
- * 'iserror' is a boolean that indicates if the reply is an error reply.
+ * 'status' is 0 on success or negative when on an error reply.
  * 'result' is the json object of the reply, you must not call json_object_put
  * on the result.
  *